 - Rain Fly: 15d ripstop nylon, Sil/Pu coated, seam-taped, HH 5000 mm

 - Inner Tent: 20d noseeum-mesh, 40 ripstop nylon, Sil/Pu coated, seam-taped floor, HH 6000 mm

 - The tent includes: inner tent, rainfly, roll-top stuff sack, 9 x aluminum tent stakes, 4 accessory guylines, patches, stake bag

-The LanShan 2 is a 2-person trekking pole tent with a pyramid-style design that weighs 39 oz.
+The LanShan 2 is a 2-person trekking pole tent with a dual-apex design that weighs 39 oz.
 It is a double-wall tent with a separate rainfly that weighs 21.6 oz with guylines attached and an inner tent that weighs 17.4 oz.
 It is constructed with PU-coated silnylon and requires two trekking poles and a minimum of 6 tent stakes to set up.
 The rainfly and the inner tent floor are seam-taped but there are stitching holes on the rainfly that require a minor amount of seam sealing if you intend to use the tent in the rain.